givasile/effector/docs/docs/quickstart/mental_model.md

 ## The canonical workflow

-The whole package folds into five steps.
+The whole package folds into six steps.
 The bike-sharing walkthrough ([notebook](../notebooks/real-examples/01_bike_sharing_dataset.md)) runs them end to end.